eclipse-archived/concierge/tests/org.eclipse.concierge.tests.integration/README.md

 # Eclipse Concierge Integration Tests

-This Java project contains integration tests with bundles from different projects to run on Concierge OSGi framework.
+This project will contain in future integration tests with bundles from different projects to run on Concierge OSGi framework.

-Actually there a lot of tests using a proprietary way to download and install bundle in Concierge.
-It is not yet integrated in regular build as it requires manual changes to get all these tests running against latest versions.
+There have been a lot of tests using a proprietary way to download and install bundle in Concierge.
+This will be replaced by a pax-exam based test suite.
+Meanwhile the old tests have been deleted up to have a clear repository.

-We filed a bug to check if pax-exam is another option to write such kind of integration tests.

 ## References

-* "Use pax-exam for Concierge integration tests? ": https://bugs.eclipse.org/bugs/show_bug.cgi?id=480566
+* "Use pax-exam for Concierge integration tests? ": https://github.com/eclipse/concierge/issues/14
 * Pax-exam documentation: https://ops4j1.jira.com/wiki/display/PAXEXAM4/Documentation
 * Maven repo with pax-exam: http://mvnrepository.com/artifact/org.ops4j.pax.exam
 * more information about pax-exam